qreenify/qreenify/README.md

 - 👋 Hi, I’m @qreenify
-- 👀 I’m interested in the gaming industry
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning everything life offers
-- 💞️ I’m looking to collaborate on cool and weird games
+- 💞️ I’m looking to collaborate on cool, weird and fun projects
 - 📫 How to reach me adam@tapper.one

 <!---